tspoolst/fuse-blockfs/README.md

 the primary function is to present a raw block file that can be mounted localy. the backing blocks can be stored on any number of cloud filesystems.

-the target filesystem is treated as ro all writes are stored in the cache directory
+the target filesystem is treated as ro. all writes are stored in the cache directory.

 currently syncing blocks requires manual copying of block files from cache to target